Frequently (& Not-So-Frequently) Asked Questions

 Writing Romance and Real Life

-In short, no I am not my characters.
-Some of their traits are influenced from my life, some are imagination, some are research, etc, etc…
+In short, no, I am not my characters.
+Some of their traits are influenced from my life, some are imagination, some are research, and so on.

 What is your other job?